Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

     cmd_controller_register();
 }
 ```
 What does this do?
-We've made it so that the sensors will collect data every 20 PWM cycles, and then the scheduler will run the control task.
-Since our PWM frequency is still 10kHz, that means our sensors will collect data every 200us.
-It also means that our control task can only run once every 200us, instead of 100us like it should.
+We've made it so that the sensors will collect data every 20 PWM cycles.
+Since the AMDC's OS will only run tasks one time per sensor acquisition, this also means that the scheduler will wait 20 PWM cycles to run the control task.

+Since our `PWM_FREQUENCY` is 100kHz, our sensors will collect data every 200us and our control task can only run once every 200us, instead of the 100us interval we specified in `TASK_CONTROLLER_UPDATES_PER_SEC`.

 ![](images/tmPostSensorRatio20.svg)